 9. Take time to go over the post-game handshake with opposing players.

-The post game handshake happens (or at least should happen) at the end of each game.
-It makes sense to practice this and get it right.
-It can be embarrassing for a player, parents, team and community if some players don’t handle this component of the game well.
 More importantly, players should learn good sportsmanship.
-Teach players the 3 components of a good post-game handshake: 1.)
+Teach players the three components of a good post-game handshake: 1.)
 Look players in the eyes, 2.)
-Shake hands, bump fists or some type of shake, and 3.)
-Say something positive in the form of a compliment to the opposing player, e.g. “good game” or “great rebounding.”
+Shake hands, bump fists, or some type of shake, and 3.)
+Say something positive in the form of a compliment to the opposing player, e.g., “good game” or “great rebounding.”

 10. Recognize the importance of the first pass on offense.